 Property owners are responsible for inspecting and maintaining the stormwater systems on their property.
-For many properties, the City inspects private stormwater systems every 1 to 2 years.
+For many properties, the City inspects private stormwater systems every 1 to 2 years and requires corrective maintenance, when needed.

-Within the Private Stormwater Facility Self-Certification Program, some property owners are permitted to inspect, maintain, and certify that they have completed any needed maintenance.
+Some properties are eligible for the Private Stormwater Facility Self-Certification Program.
+These property owners inspect and maintain the stormwater system(s) on the property.
 Eligible property owners will receive a letter from the City providing information on how they can self-certify.

 To participate in the program, eligible properties need to review the King County Maintenance Requirements and complete the Self-Certification Checklist.
 Completed checklists can be sent to Brett Massa (BMassa@ShorelineWA.gov).
 To remain eligible, properties must successfully self-certify when requested to by the City.